VivekInformatics/OmniSeq-Studio/README.md

 # 🧬 OmniSeq Studio

 OmniSeq Studio is a robust, end-to-end R Shiny application designed for automated RNA-seq transcriptomics analysis.
-This tool bridges the gap between raw sequencing data and biological interpretation, featuring a hardened analytical engine designed to handle diverse datasets—from small test samples to large-scale experiments.
+This tool bridges the gap between raw sequencing data and biological interpretation, featuring a hardened analytical engine designed to handle diverse datasets from small test samples to large-scale experiments.

 ## 🚀 Key Features